 At a Yachad Shabbaton, each Yachad member is matched up with a volunteer advisor.
-The Yachad participants and advisors are hosted in homes within the community or college campus.
-The Yachad members participate in the tefilla (prayer) service with the shul by receiving aliyot and giving dvrei torah in front of the shul.
-This gives them the oppurtunity to participate in religious ceremonies with the community members.
+The Yachad participants and advisors are hosted in homes within a community or college campus.
+The Yachad members participate in the tefilla (prayer) service with a shul by receiving aliyot and giving dvrei torah in front of the shul.
+This gives them the opportunity to participate in religious ceremonies with the community members.

 Inclusion is an important part of a Yachad shabbaton.
 Each Shabbaton begins with an ice breaker that the community members, advisors and Yachad members participate in together.
-The Ice Breaker provides a structured way to promote social skills and to encourage everyone to participate throughout the entire weekend.
-The tables at the meals are always made up of a mix of Yachad members, staff, and community members.
+The ice breaker provides a structured way to promote social skills and encourages everyone to participate in activities throughout the weekend.
+The tables at the meals are always made up of a mix of Yachad members, staff and community members.
 Yachad advisors are trained to facilitate conversation and to encourage the Yachad members to socialize.

-Each Shabbaton has a scheduled learning program where yachad members, community members and advisors learn about the Torah portion together in small groups.
-Each group is given a Learning packet that is written and created by experienced Yachad staff that is made to be interesting and appropriate for all different levels of learning.
+Each Shabbaton has a scheduled learning program where Yachad members, community members and advisors learn about the Torah portion together in small groups.
+Each group is given a learning packet that Yachad staff created to be interesting and appropriate for all different levels of learning.

-The Yachad shabbaton culminates with a Saturday night activity that allows Yachad members to engage in age-appropriate activities some of which include magicians, concerts, casino night, luau, a Yom Hashoa Candle lighting ceremony, and Karaoke.
+The Yachad Shabbaton culminates with a Saturday night activity that allows Yachad members to engage in age-appropriate activities, including magic shows, concerts, casino night, luau, a Yom Hashoa Candle lighting ceremony, Karaoke and more.

-For more information on joining or hosting a Yachad Shabbaton in the New York/Northern New Jersey area, email email@example.com.
+For more information on joining or hosting a Yachad Shabbaton in the New York/New Jersey area, email email@example.com.
 For Shabbaton programs outside the New York/New Jersey area please email firstname.lastname@example.org